Kitchen Cabinets – Toscana Remodeling

 Then you have the distressed, or antique options for a cabinet finish.
 These finishing techniques are meant to make your cabinets look aged.
 Sounds like a strange characteristic, right?
 Maybe, but if you see a distressed cabinet in person, you’ll probably end up liking the uniqueness.

-Not every product is at its best when it’s shiny and brand new.
+Not all products exhibit their optimal performance in a shiny and brand-new condition.
 This especially applies to wood.
 Homeowners often want their homes to have character.
 Character makes a home feel cozier.

 What advanced options do you have for cabinetry?

 Carpenters can have all sorts of fun with woodwork.
-They have the ability to add special features to projects to enhance consumer appeal.
+They possess the capacity to incorporate unique elements into projects, elevating their attractiveness to consumers.
 Obviously, you’ll have to pay extra for these special features.
 Still, it’s often worth the extra cost to make your kitchen cabinets more appealing and easier to function in.

 For example, a pullout cabinet for recycling and trash cans can make life a little easier.
 Custom-made wine racks are a sought-after feature for people that have plenty of wine that they need stored.
 If the wine rack is something you would like to show off, consider covering the cabinet with a glass panel so people can see the wine rack without having to open or pull the cabinet door.
 As for trash bins or recycling bins, you’ll probably want to keep those hidden.